LAMMPS website

 Atlas

 The Atlas software is developed by Molydyn to help beginner and experienced users create LAMMPS models easily.
-Available as a web app, Atlas allows users to build organic molecules parameterised with a forcefield in minutes.
+Available as a web app, Atlas allows users to build organic molecules parameterized with a force field in minutes.
 Models are created and stored on the cloud for easy model set up with no installation required.

 Atlas was designed to be accessible to all users, to encourage people to experiment with simulation.
 Small models are free for all users to run, with more complex models created using credits that are heavily discounted for academics.